jzills/HmacManager/src/README.md

                     });
                 });

+> [!NOTE]
-- Any scheme headers are mapped to their specified claim types.
-If no claim type is specified, the name of the header is used.
+> Any scheme headers are mapped to their specified claim types.
+If no claim type is specified, the name of the header is used instead.

 ## Register with an `IConfigurationSection`

-- Both `AddHmacManager` and `AddHmac` have an overload which accepts an `IConfigurationSection` that corresponds to the json schema below.
-Additionally, an example project can be found [here](../../samples/WebToApiAuthenticationWithJsonConfiguration/README.md).
+Both `AddHmacManager` and `AddHmac` have an overload which accepts an `IConfigurationSection` that corresponds to the json schema below.
+An example can be found [here](../../samples/WebToApiAuthenticationWithJsonConfiguration/README.md).

-    ```
     [
         {
             "Name": "Some_Policy",